 This spreadsheet defines which weather locations you use in your Campaign data (see Spreadsheet 1).
 There are just 2 columns:

-- For each selected weather location AdWords scripts allow you to specify more than one geo-target code.
-This is because AdWords allows for smaller geographical areas than OpenWeatherMap API so you may have to enter more than one geo-target code to cover all of your desired geographical area.
+For each selected weather location Ads scripts allow you to specify more than one geo-target code.
+This is because Ads allows for smaller geographical areas than OpenWeatherMap API so you may have to enter more than one geo-target code to cover all of your desired geographical area.
 Write each geo-target code on a separate line with the same weather location name, as seen in the example below:

 As you can see above, this spreadsheet is specifying 2 weather locations which cover one area of Boston (geo target code 10108127) and two areas in New York (geo target codes 21167 and 20050).

 Google Spreadsheet scripts begins by reading all the rules off the three spreadsheets and then tries to execute each of them in sequence.

 Checks to see if the specific campaign has a weather location.

 If it does target a weather location, the script then looks for the bid modifier data.